Conditions of Use

-- Personal information provided by the customer is protected by the provisions of the Privacy Amendment Act 2002.
+- Personal information provided by the customer is protected by the provisions of the Privacy Act 2020.

 - The library requires this information so that members can borrow items from Dunedin Public Libraries; or can be provided with reference/research service; or so that the library can provide a service to housebound residents and to patients in Dunedin hospitals and residential homes.